Orla Brady: Career

-She also played one of four main characters in the BBC's drama series Mistresses, Siobhan Dillon, a lawyer who struggled to maintain her relationship with husband Hari while also having an affair.
-Also, she has appeared in RTÉ's Proof, and had roles in films such as Words Upon the Window Pane (1994), The Luzhin Defence (2000), How About You (2007), and 32A (2007).

 Since moving to California in 2001, Brady has also appeared in Family Law, where she played Naoise O'Niell, a series that ran for 3 years on CBS.
-She also starred in Nip/Tuck, a US drama about plastic surgeons (in which she played Dr. Jordan), and starred in Shark as Claire Stark, the ex-wife of James Woods' character.
-In 2008, she appeared in Firewall, the second episode of the BBC series Wallander.
+She also starred in Nip/Tuck, a US drama about plastic surgeons (in which she played Dr. Jordan), and starred as Claire Stark in Shark (2008).
+In 2008, she appeared in "Firewall", the second episode of the BBC series Wallander.
 She also appeared as Meredith Gates, a fleecing art collector who herself is conned in the first series of the British series Hustle.
 Commencing in 2009, Brady portrayed Elizabeth Bishop, the wife of Walter Bishop and the mother of Peter Bishop in the Fox television series Fringe.
-In 2010, she appeared in the TV series The Deep alongside James Nesbitt, wherein she played Catherine, and starred in the TV series Strike Back as Katie Dartmouth.
+In 2010, she played Catherine in the TV series The Deep, alongside James Nesbitt, and starred as Katie Dartmouth in the TV series Strike Back.

 In 2012, she appeared in the ITV series Eternal Law as Mrs Sheringham, an angel who fell in love with a human and became mortal, and played Taryn in the Sky One series Sinbad.
 In late 2013, she appeared as the Countess Vera Rossakoff in the television adaptation of The Labours of Hercules, part of the final series of Agatha Christie's Poirot alongside David Suchet.
 Brady appeared in a special production in the BBC science-fiction series Doctor Who, the 25 December 2013 Christmas special, The Time of the Doctor (as the character Tasha Lem).
 In 2014, she filmed Banished, playing Anne Meredith.

-In addition to other indie roles, Brady appeared as architect Eileen Gray in Irish director Mary McGuckian's The Price Of Desire, which was in festivals in 2016 (and found a digital distributor in 2020).
-From 2017 to 2019, she had a main role in the AMC martial arts drama series Into the Badlands as Lydia.
+In 2015, Brady appeared as architect Eileen Gray in Irish director Mary McGuckian's The Price of Desire, which was in festivals in 2016 (and found a digital distributor in 2020).
+From 2016 to 2019, she had a main role in the AMC martial arts drama series Into the Badlands as Lydia.
 Brady had a recurring role in a season of the American Horror Story franchise, portraying Dr. Hopple in American Horror Story: 1984, the ninth season of the FX horror anthology television series.

-As of 2022, Brady has had a recurring role in the science fiction television series, Star Trek: Picard—as Laris, wife of the now-deceased Zhaban (Jamie McShane), the two being former members of the Romulan Tal Shiar and now, workers in the wine production and home of Picard at his Chateau.
+As of 2022, Brady has had a recurring role in the science fiction television series, Star Trek: Picard, as Laris, wife of the now-deceased Zhaban (Jamie McShane), the two being former members of the Romulan Tal Shiar and now, workers in the wine production and home of Picard at his Chateau.